-Came a shrill, keen wailing--louder than ever I had heard before.
+Came a shrill, keen wailing-louder than ever I had heard before.
 There was an earthquake trembling; a maelstrom swirling in which we spun; a swift sinking.

 The Thing split in two.
 Up before us rose a stupendous, stepped pyramid; little smaller it was than that which Cheops built to throw its shadows across holy Nile.
 Into it streamed, over it clicked, score upon score of cubes, building it higher and higher.
-It lurched forward--away from us.
+It lurched for-

-From Norhala came a single cry--resonant, blaring like a wrathful, golden trumpet.
+From Norhala came a single cryresonant, blaring like a wrathful, golden trumpet.